Basic Concept

 The Nisshinbo Group has established a risk management system, shown in the diagram below, to appropriately address business risks and minimize any losses associated with those risks.

 The Risk Management Committee, consisting of the chief executive officer, the general manager, and members that include the presidents of each core company, meets annually in January.
 The committee reports on the previous year's review and deliberates on the formulation of plans for the new fiscal year (priority management risks for each business, etc.).
-Risk management activities are also defined as a key action items in the 5th Sustainability Promotion Plan, with the qualitative target of "operating a risk management system that responds to the external environment."

 Risk Management Structure